E-commerce

 Product pages: clarity, proof, reduced friction

-• Media: detail, context, scale; short video if useful.
+• Media : detail, context, scale; short video if useful.

-• Specifications: tables for technical details.
+• Specifications : tables for technical details.

-• Trust: return policy near the CTA, moderated reviews.
+• Trust : return policy near the CTA, moderated reviews.

-Pricing and fees
+Price and fees

 SEO and conversion

-Internal linking and user journey
+Internal linking and journeys

-Checkout funnel: payment, delivery, transparency
+Checkout: payment, delivery, transparency

 3. Explicit payment errors (3-D Secure, limits).